Planning to take the train from Rome to Naples? Start your journey with us.

 Heading straight from Rome–Fiumicino Airport to Naples?
-You can do that by train, too.
-Hop on the Leonardo Express from the airport, a shuttle service running directly to Roma Termini station.
-It takes just over 30m to get to Termini and from there, you can catch a connecting service to Naples.
-Ready to travel?
-Compare ticket prices and train times using our Journey Planner, and book cheap tickets to Naples.
+Just hop on the Leonardo Express from the airport, a shuttle service running directly to Roma Termini station and from there, you can catch a connecting train to Naples.

 Italo is a high-speed train operator that runs services between many of the major cities across Italy.
 All Italo trains are modern, air conditioned, and have free WiFi available for all travellers.
 There are four comfort classes, or "ambiances", as Italo like to call them – Smart (the cheapest price), Comfort (with wider seats and extra legroom), Prima (with a welcome selection of food and drink, fast track boarding and extra space), and Executive Club (with all Prima services, extra-wide seats, access to Italo Club lounges and personal entertainment screens at your seat).